arantespp/arantespp.com/posts/books/getting-things-done.md

     1.  **Do it** at the moment the action is defined if if will take less than two minutes.
     2.  **Delegate it** if the task will take longer than two minutes and if you're not the right person to do it.
     3.  **Defer it** if the task will take longer than two minutes and if you're the right person to do it.

+Clarify also means periodically emptying your items.
+If you don't do this, they'll just end up bloated dump of unorganized items, and your brain will rapidly begin to distrust them.

 #### 3. Organize